 As soon as we met Steve, we knew we wanted to create something brilliant for him.
-His photography business needed a name, brand and website, one that reflected the honest, humble and no-frills approach to wedding photography that Steve captured so well.
+His photography business needed a name, brand and website, one that reflected the honest, humble and no-frills approach to wedding photography that Steve captured so well through his photos.

 - Web Design

-Wedding photography to look back on and remember it as it was - fun, full of life and personal.
-You’ll find pictures full of family and friends hugging, crying and tearing up the dance floor, having a damn good time - a story of your special day and all of its personality made just for you.
+Steve approached us for a brand and custom designed and developed portfolio for his photography business.
+Not just any photography, wedding photography to look back on and remember it as it was - fun, full of life and personal.
+In Steve's photos, you'll find pictures full of family and friends hugging, crying and tearing up the dance floor, having a damn good time - a story of their special day.

 Steve's photography was all about encapsulating stories people could look back on and laugh, remembering the night for the good times - as they really unfolded.
 Shooting old-school in film photography, Steve's photos bring back the warmth and tactility of photographs, even through a digital screen.